davispolito/MUS-545-tutorial/README.md

 All that being said here is the command we want to use

- `python helper.py create MyProjects/MyProj --board seed`
+ `python3 helper.py create MyProjects/MyProj --board seed`
 ### 2. Compiling
 - Open your project in VS Code.
   - Open VS Code.